AngelicaMaineri/angelicamaineri.github.io/publications.md

 ## Blog posts
 - **Maineri, A. M.**, & Wang, S. (2022).
 FAIR yes, but how?
 FAIR Implementation Profiles in the Social Sciences.
 Zenodo. [link](https://doi.org/10.5281/zenodo.7428412)
 - **Maineri.
-A. M.**.
-(2022).
+A. M.** (2022).
 Controlled vocabularies for the social sciences: what they are, and why we need them.
 Zenodo. [link](https://doi.org/10.5281/zenodo.7157800)
 - **Maineri, A.**, Reeskens.
 T. (2019, February 4th) In Zuck We Trust? [link](https://www.socialevraagstukken.nl/in-zuck-we-trust/)

 ## Awards and grants